aztfmod/terraform-azurerm-caf-log-analytics/README.md

 ## Parameters

 ### solution_plan_map
-(Required) Map of tags for the deployment
+(Optional) Map of tags for the deployment
 ```hcl
 variable "solution_plan_map" {
   description = "(Optional) Map structure containing the list of solutions to be enabled."